maltmannx/esp32_ble_sequential_shifter/README.md

 + Modify sequential_shifter.cpp that fits your perfers.
 + Connect the board and choose the right com port.
 + Build and upload the ROM (hold boot button).
-+ Test functions and soldering.
++ Test functions and assembling.
++ Bind keys in game.

 ## Components needed (Chinese ver.)
 ![components table](images/image.png)
+Sheets are attached above.

 ## About 3D printing parts
 I slightly adjust the printing parameters.
 They're about 20% heavier but more stong and reliable.
 If you hava a BambuLab printer, you can simply import the .3mf file and start printing with PLA-Matt.
 For any non-bambulab devices, here's the per-component settings: